The Prospector EP50 (Black)

 £4.00

-It took us 12,000 miles of hiking to design our perfect backpack: The Prospector– a lightweight, fully featured load hauler, purpose built to support you on your next adventure.
+It took us 12,000 miles of hiking to design our perfect backpack: The Prospector (formerly known as The Mo) - a lightweight, fully featured load hauler, purpose built to support you on your next adventure.

 We designed The Prospector to suit the average thru hiker using modern, lightweight gear, with a base weight of up to 10kg/22lbs.
 We use lightweight, durable materials that are easily able to cope with heavier loads and heavier use.
-If you are heading out onto rough and overgrown trails like the Continental Divide or Te Araroa then The Prospector is for you!
+If you are heading out onto rough and overgrown trails then the Prospector is for you!

 With a load capacity of 19kg/42lbs and pack weights starting at just 910g/32oz for a size Medium, The Prospector won't weigh you down.